Servicing Aircraft Wheel Bearings

 Service Document "How-To"

 As already said: all parts from bearing cone to the retainer rings on either side of the assembly shown above are the subject of our included pdf document.
-This describes how to take the bearing apart and maintain and grease it to aviation standards.
+This describes how to take the bearing apart and maintain and grease it to aviation compliant standards.

 The next link takes you to a Dutch / English document describing how to service an aircraft wheel bearing in great detail.
 This 27 page document is full of detailed pictures and is rather large, so downloading will take some time.